falcucci/hedera-payments/README.md

 The Hedera Coin Payments API provides the following endpoints:

-POST /payment: Send a payment to a specific address.
+`POST /payment`: Send a payment to a specific address.

 GET /balance/:accountId: Check the balance of a specific account.